zhenkewu/zhenkewu.github.io/README.md

 # Notes

+* After cloning the repo to your local folder, you'll need to install jekyll to build and test your modified site.

 * fonts
 	- Use [Typekit](https://typekit.com/) to publish fonts you like; register an Adobe account;
 	- Modify `$font-stack` in `/assets/themes/css/style.scss` to include your fonts.
 Extra font names are used as fallbacks.